 Most data experts say that the response time for your leads must be 5 minutes or less.
 This may seem nearly impossible but it’s possible.

 According to a study conducted by Drift, only 7% of the surveyed companies are currently achieving an average lead response time of five minutes or less.

 However, to make the whole process faster, the autoresponder or automated follow-up feature of LeadSquared Higher Education CRM offers you the best chance at making the first connection, from assigning inquiries to the appropriate team members to following up, prioritization, reminders, scheduling, and sending responses.
-Check out how the automated enrollment system can reduce response time.

 To make this much easier for you, we at LeadSquared thought of the best possible way and came up with the Student Workflow Builder.
 This automated student enrollment management platform enables automated allotment of leads to your admission reps, generates notifications on lead activities and asks your admission reps to contact the applicants immediately as per their needs.